-You receive a supply of goods (including by acquisition or import) if the exclusive ownership of moveable items is passed to you from another person.
+You receive a supply of goods (including by import or acquisition) if the exclusive ownership of moveable items is passed to you from another person.

 You also receive a supply goods if:

-- your own goods are transferred from another member state
+- your own goods are transferred from a country

 - they’re transferred under an agreement where title will pass at a later time, such as a hire-purchase agreement

-- receive water or any form of power, heat, refrigeration or ventilation but not if you hire in equipment which does this - that’s a supply of services (see VAT Notice 701/19: fuel and power and VAT Notice 701/16: water and sewerage services)
+- receive water or any form of power, heat, refrigeration or ventilation but not if you hire in equipment which does this – that’s a supply of services (see Fuel and power (VAT Notice 701/19)

-Relevant goods are goods that are used exclusively for the purposes of your business, but don’t include:
+Relevant goods are goods that are used exclusively for the purposes of your business, but do not include: